Douglas-ll/A-combined-data-driven-low-cycle-fatigue-life-prediction-model-for-Nickel-based-superalloys/README.md

 # A-combined-data-driven-low-cycle-fatigue-life-prediction-model-for-Nickel-based-superalloys
-Here is the code related to PCC and MIC calculation and the original data set, the rest of the model code if you need to contact my email
+Please find the provided code and original dataset below, which are related to the PCC and MIC calculations, as well as the implementation of the GA-RF model, considered the best model in our study.
+To replicate our study, it is necessary to begin by performing feature filtering.
+Afterwards, you will need to construct three datasets on your own and proceed with training the model using these datasets.